 The Student Support Fund may be available to provide help for full-time (and eligible part-time) students who have serious financial difficulties or whose access to higher education might be inhibited because of financial reasons.
-This fund is designed to support students whose expenses exceed their income.
+This fund is designed to provide a financial contribution to support students whose expenses exceed their income.
 However, please note there is no automatic entitlement to an award.

-If you are a part-time student whose income is below set thresholds you may also qualify for support with specific course related expenses.
+If you are a part-time student who commenced your course before August 2018, whose income is below set thresholds, if eligible you may also qualify for support with specific course-related expenses.

-An application is required and a means test of your income and certain expenses is carried out to determine whether you qualify for an award.
+An application is required, and a means test of your income and certain expenses for the academic year is carried out to determine whether you qualify for an award.
 If you qualify, you won’t have to pay back the money you receive.

 Before applying to the Student Support Fund, you must have explored and exhausted all of the below:

 - The new NHS Learner Support Fund (September 2020) for eligible Health courses